Southern Flannel Moth Facts

 Southern Flannel Moth Distribution, Habitat, and Ecology

-The gorgeous yet dangerous Southern Flannel Moth inhabits a specific portion of the United States, in North America.
-It inhabits a range that extends from New Jersey to Florida and then west to Arkansas and Texas.
-It also appears in parts of Mexico and Central America.
-The greatest concentration occurs in western and central Texas.
+The gorgeous yet dangerous Southern Flannel Moth inhabits a highly specific portion of the country of the United States, in North America.
+Specifically, the marvel inhabits a range that extends from New Jersey to Florida, and then west to Arkansas and Texas.

-For its habitat, the lovely Lepidoptera primarily prefers various trees, such as elms, wild plum, and oaks.
+For its habitat, the lovely Lepidoptera seems to have evolved very specific preferences.
+This wonder of evolution, in fact, primarily prefers various trees, such as elms, wild plum, and oaks.
 Yet it also frequently occurs on garden plants such as ivy and rose bushes.

-This moth usually has two broods per year, but occasionally has three, depending on its exact location and local climate.
-Mating typically happens on the first night of emergence from the cocoon.
-Eggs commonly get laid on various twigs and leaves.
+This moth usually has two broods per year, under most conditions and in most parts of its range.
+Occasionally, though, it has three, depending on its exact location and local climate.
+Mating typically happens on the first night of its emergence from the cocoon.